Fifth Global Meeting 2017

 - 12 Alliance Advocates renewed their commitment to their action plans.

-The minutes from the meeting will be available soon.
 Minutes from the General Assembly are found HERE.

 Keynote speakers: It is also possible to watch Christian Friis Bach of UNECE’s address to the Global Meeting HERE and read Y. B. Dato’ Sri Liow Tiong Lai, Malaysia Minister of Transport’s speech HERE.